manifoldfinance/proposals/packages/yearn/yearn/BACKBONE_CABAL.md

 > **If we have access to transactions before the network we can generate value because we can calculate future state, off-chain**

-> Think of this as creating a Netting Settlement System (whereas blockchains are a real time gross settlement system)
+> Think of this as creating a Netting Settlement System (whereas blockchains are a real-time gross settlement system)

 ## User Capture

 The whole point of Backbone Cabal is to maximize profits from user actions which gets distributed for free to miners and bots.

-We intent to extract this value and provide these profits as `**cashback**` to users.
++ We intend to extract this value and provide these profits as `**cashback**` to users.
++ Another possibility is providing a 'boost' to user accounts that are farming.
+Basically use the profits to increase yield on farming activities to those who use the service and are farming an eligible market (this is sushiswap specific).

-**For example**: A SushiSwap trader who loses `X%` to slippage during his trade can now get `X-Y %` slippage on his trade, because we were able to backrun his trade and give him the arbitrage profits.
+**For example**: A SushiSwap trader who loses `X%` to slippage during his trade can now get `X-Y %` slippage on his trade because we were able to back run his trade and give him the arbitrage profits.

-Backbone Cabal gets better and better as more transactions flow because there is less uncertaintity about the future state of the network.
+Backbone Cabal gets better and better as more transactions flow because there is less uncertainty about the future state of the network.

 ### Gas Free Trading